gnailuy/gnailuy.com/_posts/2022-04-30-build-tools-tour.markdown

 ```

 This will build `hello_func.c` into a static library.
-The second command uses the `INTERFACE` usage requirement to let anybody linking to us to include our source directory.
+The second command uses the `INTERFACE` [usage requirement][usagerequirement]
+to let anybody linking to the library to include its source directory.

 To use our library, we need to add it to the main `CMakeLists.txt`: